jtempest/float_eq-rs/book/src/tutorials/basic_usage.md

 The trade off is that the granularity of floating point numbers changes with their magnitude.
-As floating point numbers get larger the *absolute* distance between adjacent values grows, and as they get smaller it shrinks, whereas the *relative* ratio between values remains constant.
-This is in contrast to integer types where, regardless of magnitude, adjacent values are always the same *absolute* distance away from each another (one), but their *relative* ratio changes.
+As floating point numbers get larger the *absolute* distance between adjacent values grows, and as they get smaller it shrinks, whereas the *relative* distance between values remains constant.
+This is in contrast to integer types where, regardless of magnitude, adjacent values are always the same *absolute* distance away from each another (one), but their *relative* distance changes.

 Let's make this more concrete by comparing `i32` and `f32`.
 Each can represent